 Figure 2: Distribution of responses error ratios for Air drag and No Air drag.
 Each small transparent dot represents one trial.
-The fat black dot is the median across all conditions and participant.
+The fat black dot is the mean across all conditions and participant.
 The short solid horizontal lines represent the median performance for each participant.
 The dotted line indicates a timing error ratio of 1, that is perfect accuracy.
 In the insets, we display the mean error of each condition (dots); the error bars indicate +/- 1 standard error.
 A. Timing task.
 B. Spatial task.

 Hypothesis 2: Target size and air drag-related extrapolation